Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 One of many monuments to be seen at the Arctic Circle ©Lifejourney4two

 The monument image above has Saami symbols and the coat of arms of all 44 municipalities along its base.
-There are many different monuments in the immediate vicinity of the centre.
+There are many different monuments near the centre.

 saami-scripts-at-polar-circle-centre